 PSEG employees may also contact the PSEG Integrity Line service by phone at 1-800-655-7269 or through a website at https://pseg.alertline.com.
 The Integrity Line is available 24x7x365.
 Contacts may be made anonymously at the election of the employee.

 A waiver of any provision of the Standards will only be made in exceptional circumstances for substantial cause.
 Requests for waivers must be submitted to Tamara Linde, Executive Vice President and General Counsel for review and resolution.
 All waivers will be reported to the PSEG Compliance Committee.
 In addition, in accordance with legal requirements, any waiver of a provision in the Standards for any Director or Executive Officer will be made by the Board of Directors or a Board Committee and will be disclosed to stockholders.

-There are no affected affiliates at this time.
+There are no affected affiliates marketing services at this time.